tfurci/MuteActiveWindow/README.md

 1. Open the `ExcludedApps.txt` file located in the "Config" folder.

-2. Add the names of the applications you want to exclude, all on the same line, separated by a semicolon `;`, in the following format:
+2. Add the names of the applications you want to exclude, each on a separate line, in the following format:

-3. Also dont forget to add `;` at the end of list or apps wont get excluded.

-app1.exe;app2.exe;app3.exe;

-Replace `app1.exe`, `app2.exe` or `app3.exe` with the actual names of the executable files you want to exclude.
+   - For executable files (e.g., Brave.exe):
+     ```
+     Brave.exe
+     ```

+   - For UWP (Universal Windows Platform) apps (e.g., Xbox):
+     ```
+     Xbox
+     ```

+     You can mix both executable files and UWP apps on separate lines as needed.

 3. Save the `ExcludedApps.txt` file.